 A clean environment is good for you and your plants—it makes them healthier overall, and it makes your life easier.
-So are there any good techniques about how to clean a grow room?
-What is the best way to clean a grow space?
+So are there any good techniques for how to clean a grow room?
+What is the best way to clean a growing space?
 Unlike our own living space, there can be some serious consequences to having a dirty grow space such as encouraging disease, pathogens, bacteria, and fungi to take root in the dirty parts of the tent.

-What is sanitation and why should you do it?-how to clean a grow room
+What is sanitation and why should you do it? – how to clean a grow room

 First, let’s define sanitation.
 Sanitation refers to decreasing harmful pathogens to a safe level.
 In our home, this level is close to zero most of the time, meaning the risk of infection or illness is low.
 Disinfection refers to the removal of most of the harmful microorganisms that naturally emerge in life.
 When you sanitize a space, you will kill most of the bacteria, viruses, and fungi.

 For plants, a dirty space is defined by having microbes that grow on or parasitize them.
-These microbes include viruses, bacteria, and fungi that are mostly dangerous to plants while likely having no effect on you as a human.
+These microbes include viruses, bacteria, and fungi that are most dangerous to plants while likely having no effect on you as a human.
 These pathogens are brought into the tent when you enter—they catch a ride on your clothing, body, shoes, or hands and wait for an opportune moment to spread into an environment that is suitable for them.